Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * `STATE_WARN` and `STATE_CRIT` typically trigger notifications (email, SMS, paging) to operators, so pick them deliberately.
 Reserve them for conditions the user genuinely needs to act on, and avoid raising them for plugin-internal problems that are not the monitored service's fault.
 * Return `STATE_UNKNOWN` on missing dependencies, wrong parameters, or when `--help`/`--version` is requested.
 * Report internal plugin failures such as unhandled exceptions or tracebacks as `STATE_UNKNOWN`.
 A broken plugin says nothing about the monitored service, and routing these to UNKNOWN keeps them off the operators' alert path instead of spamming them with false CRITs.
+* One exception to the missing-dependency rule: where the missing thing is an external tool that belongs on the host by the very fact that the check was deployed there, `STATE_WARN` is the better answer, because it puts the gap on the list of things to fix instead of on the UNKNOWN pile nobody reads.
+Use this sparingly, only for a tool the administrator installs (not for a Python module the package pulls in), and say so in the plugin's README.
+Reference implementation: [wordpress-security-scan](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/wordpress-security-scan) reporting a missing `wpscan`.
 * Return `STATE_WARN` for most alert conditions.
 Only return `STATE_CRIT` if the situation requires immediate human intervention ("wake up at night").
 * Never return any exit code other than 0, 1, 2, or 3.
 * Use `lib.base.oao()` (output and out) to print the result and exit with the appropriate state in a single call.